cloudera/hue/docs/sdk/sdk.md

 * Set `DESKTOP_DEBUG=1` as an environment variable if you want logs to go to stderr as well as to the respective log files.
-* Use runserver_plus.
+* Use runserver.
 If you want to set a CLI breakpoint, just insert `__import__("ipdb").set_trace()` into your code.
-If you want to inspect variables, you can simply insert `raise None`, and visit the URL of the view you're interested in, activating the Werkzeug debugger.
 * Django tends to restart its server whenever it notices a file changes.
 For certain things (like configuration changes), this is not sufficient.
 Restart the server whole-heartedly.
 * If you find yourself writing a lot of JavaScript, you'll want to disable the JavaScript caching that the server does.
 At startup Hue reads all your dependencies and JS files into memory to make things faster.
-You can disable this by executing the runserver_plus command with an environment variable set.
+You can disable this by executing the runserver command with an environment variable set.
 Hue will be a little slower, but your JS will always represent what's on the disk.
 Here's what that looks like:

-    `$ DESKTOP_DEPENDER_DEBUG=1 build/env/bin/hue runserver_plus`
+    `$ DESKTOP_DEPENDER_DEBUG=1 build/env/bin/hue runserver`

 * We highly recommend developing with the [Firebug](http://getfirebug.com) debugging plugin for Firefox.
 With it enabled, you can use a utility called